MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 | Mesh Azure Portal |  20230817.92   |  2023-9-5 |
 | Mesh (PC/Quest)   |  5.2311.0       |  2023-9-  |

-### 23.11 Hotfix

-Added support for uploading asset bundles to M365.

-* Previously uploaded asset bundles are not accessible by new versions of the Environment.
-Ensure all required platforms are built and uploaded together to avoid any issues when entering events.
-* Thumbnails are now mandatory with each upload.
-* The button to directly open a test space after uploading an environment is not available with M365.
-* The Azure service can still be used with the **Environments (Azure)** menu item until it is deprecated.

 ### What's new

 * See the [Mesh Toolkit 23.11 upgrade guide](../developer-guidance-23.11.md).